CarlaBuongiorno/OceanThrills/README.md

 - The ability to __navigate__ easily through the site:-
  1. There is a navigation bar at the top of the page at all times.
  2. The logo __Ocean Thrills__ and _Home_ links will always bring the user back to the __Home__ page.
- 3. Each activity can be accessed either by the _Activities_ dropdown menu on the navigation bar, or by scrolling down the _Home_ page and clicking on the activity of choice.
+ 3. The logo in the footer also brings the user back _Home_ from any page.
- 5. The logo in the footer also brings the user back _Home_ from any page.
+ 4. Each activity can be accessed either by the _Activities_ dropdown menu on the navigation bar, or by scrolling down the _Home_ page and clicking on the activity of choice.
  6. The _Contact_ button is also on the navigation bar and takes the user straight to the __Contact__ page.

 - A footer with a _copyright_, _social media links_, as well as the __Ocean Thrills__ logo.

-- A __Contact__ page where users can enter their name, email address, a message (if they would like to), as well as the option to receive discounted offers on the Activities listed in the website.
+- A __Contact__ page where users can enter their name, email address, a message (if they would like to), as well as a _checkbox_ giving them the option to receive discounted offers on the Activities listed in the website.

 - Responsive images sized for different screen views.